 Holders of Series A Preferred Stock are entitled to receive cumulative dividends at a minimum rate of 7.5% per annum (calculated on the basis of the Series A Issue Price), quarterly in arrears.
 The dividends are payable at the Company's election, in kind, through the issuance of additional shares of Series A Preferred Stock, or in cash, provided no dividend payment failure has occurred and is continuing and that there has not previously occurred two or more dividend payment failures.
-Commencing on the 66-month anniversary of the date on which any shares of Series A Preferred Stock are first issued (the "Original Issuance Date"), and on each monthly anniversary thereafter, the dividend rate will increase by 100 basis points, until the dividend rate reaches 17.5% per annum, subject to the Company's right to defer the increase for up to three consecutive months on terms set forth in the Charter.
-During the years ended December 31, 2019 and December 31, 2020, the Company issued dividends in the amounts of 1 and 4 shares respectively, to the holders of the Series A Preferred Stock.
-As of December 31, 2019, and December 31, 2020, dividends in arrears were \$-0- and \$-0- respectively.
+Commencing on the 66-month anniversary of the date on which any shares of Series A Preferred Stock are first issued (the "Original Issuance Date"), and on each monthly anniversary thereafter, the dividend rate will increase by 100 basis points, until the dividend rate reaches 17.5% per annum, subject to the Company's right to defer the increase for up to three consecutive months on terms set forth in the Company's Amended and Restated Certificate of Incorporation (the "Charter").
+During the years ended December 31, 2020 and December 31, 2021, the Company paid dividends in the amounts of \$-0- and \$4,112 shares respectively, to the holders of the Series A Preferred Stock.
+As of December 31, 2020, and December 31, 2021, dividends in arrears were \$-0- and \$-0- respectively.